Kadxy/Kadxy/README.md

 ### 👨‍💻 About Me

-It all started with a pixel-perfect obsession.
-I dove into coding just to fix a UI glitch in a friend's project, and I haven't looked back since.

-I learned JavaScript and TypeScript from scratch with the help of AI, eventually expanding my horizon to the full modern web ecosystem.

 - 🔭 **I’m currently working on**: Developing **Full-stack Web Apps** & maintaining private tools.
 - 🌱 **I’m currently learning**: **Web3 / DApps** & **System Internals**.
 - ⚡ **Fun fact**: I'm an **ISFP**, navigating the logic world with an artist's mindset.